nickjackolaisen/BusinessInitiaitive/_posts/partnership/2023-06-29-partnership_disadvantages.md

 To make the right decision, you should understand if a Partnership aligns with your goals and vision.

-At the very least, take a look at what makes Partnerships [excellent](https://www.businessinitiative.org/partnership/advantages/) and terrible.
+At the very least, take a look at what makes Partnerships <a href="https://www.businessinitiative.org/partnership/advantages/" target="_blank">excellent</a> and terrible.

 If you’re unfamiliar with Partnerships, the Fundamentals of Partnerships are included at the end of this article.

 **Read on to understand the critical weak points of Partnerships.**

-Afterward, look at [their advantages](https://www.businessinitiative.org/partnership/advantages/) to getting more knowledge about Partnerships.
+Afterward, look at <a href="https://www.businessinitiative.org/partnership/advantages/" target="_blank">their advantages</a> to getting more knowledge about Partnerships.

-## Partnership Disadvantages ##
+## Partnership Disadvantages

 Here are the seven ways you’re missing out with a Partnership:

-### 1. No Limited Liability Protection ###
+### 1. No Limited Liability Protection

 Partnerships do not distinguish between business finances and personal property.